-Fish n chips is one of the most iconic takeaways you can have.
-The salty, vinegary smell evokes memories of summer holidays by the sea and who doesn’t want to be reminded of that?
-We’ve rounded up our selection of the best places to get fish n chips in Cape Town.
+Good old Fish ‘n chips has to be one of the most iconic takeaways you can have.
+The salty, vinegary smell evokes memories of summer holidays by the sea and honestly, who doesn’t want to be reminded of that?
+We’ve rounded up our selection of the best places to get fish ‘n chips in Cape Town and surrounding areas.

 Location: 49A Waterkant St, Cape Town City Centre, Cape Town.